klavinslab/aquarium-bugs/README.md

 Describe the feature succinctly and explain who it would help and why.
 Describe what users do to work around the lack of the feature.

 Ask yourself if there could be more than one way to implement the feature.
-Allow the developers to use their intimate knowledge of the osftware to address your feature request, possibly in a completely different way than you envisioned.
+Allow the developers to use their intimate knowledge of the software to address your feature request, possibly in a completely different way than you envisioned.
 That is, stick to what functionality you want to see and not a specifc implementation of that functionality.

 Consider talking directly to the developers about your feature request.
 They often have long term plans for the software and your feature may either be addressed or obviated by a future release.
 In this case, you may want to become a beta tester for the new release and submit feature requests to that release.

 Be polite.
 Remember that the feature you are requesting by definition exposes a way in which the software is problematic.
 Remember to phrase requests as requests not demands.
 Say "It would be nice if ..." as opposed to "The software should ...".
-Both get your message accross, but that former is much more likley to get a response from the developers.
+Both get your message accross, but the former is much more likley to get a response from the developers.